 The effect has something to do with a rather unexpected combination of rugged-looking steel parts, those including the signature ratcheted bezel and the pair of oversized, um, thingies placed symmetrically on both sides of the case, and the anthracite-colored dial, which is now (actually, for the first time when it comes to this particular collection) decorated with a Cotes de Geneve pattern.

-Flawlessly executed, the vertical stripes look a lot more in place than the same pattern employed by, for example Mido in its Multifort collection.
+Flawlessly executed, the vertical stripes look a lot more in place than the same pattern employed by, for example, Mido in its Multifort collection.
 As usual, it is the details that make all the difference.
-As you can see on the close up photo, the vertical strips are nicely supported by machine-brushed surfaces of the figure eight-shaped ring that encloses both sub-dials, as well as by the applied strips of metal and the aforementioned “thingies” attached to the case at 3 and 9 hours.
+As you can see on the close-up photo, the vertical strips are nicely supported by machine-brushed surfaces of the figure eight-shaped ring that encloses both sub-dials, as well as by the applied strips of metal and the aforementioned “thingies” attached to the case at 3 and 9 hours.

 The sportiness of the watch is further emphasized by luminous hands (all three of them), as well as the hour markers and numerals.
-All these elements of the serene-looking dial are covered with enough BGW9 Superluminova compound to make the timekeeper readable even in twilight: something, which is quite rarely encountered when you deal with sporty watches that are also supposed to be dressy.
+All these elements of the serene-looking dial are covered with enough BGW9 Superluminova compound to make the timekeeper readable even in the twilight: something, which is rarely encountered when you deal with sporty watches that are also supposed to be dressy.

 At 45 millimeters in diameter, the watch is by no means small and may look plain huge on some skinny wrists.
 However, its impressive width is partly compensated by its notable thinness: although powered by a twin-barrel automatic movement that sports more than 68 hours of guaranteed power reserve (called JD caliber 2663A-S, it is slightly redecorated version of the same mechanism that ticked inside previous versions of the watch), the device measures less than 12 millimeters in thickness.